 Painting, Printmaking, Liturgical Art

-Tanja is a painter interested in finding ways to create collaborative artwork within the context of community.
+Tanja Butler is a painter interested in finding ways to create collaborative artwork within the context of community.
 Liturgical art, illustration, and community service projects are the focus of her artistic activity.
 She enjoys integrating service opportunities in her teaching.
-Students in her classes have created artwork in collaboration with area churches, the Gordon chapel program, publishers, schools, service organizations, and Gordon in Lynn.
+Students in her classes have created artwork in collaboration with area churches, the Gordon Chapel program, publishers, schools, service organizations and Gordon IN Lynn.

 Her collection of 600 graphic images, Icon: Visual Images for Every Sunday, was published by Augsburg Fortress Publishers.
-Her work is represented in the Vatican Museum of Contemporary Art, the Billy Graham Center Museum at Wheaton, IL, the Portland Museum of Art, ME, the DeCordova Museum in Lincoln, MA, and the Boston Public Library.
+Her work is represented in the Vatican Museum of Contemporary Art; the Billy Graham Center Museum at Wheaton, Illinois; the Portland (Maine) Museum of Art; the DeCordova Museum in Lincoln, Massachusetts; and the Boston Public Library.

 Sculpture, Drawing, Art Theory

 B.F.A.
 Pratt Institute

 M.A.
 Trinity College

 Jim Zingarelli has been teaching at Gordon since 1996.
 His primary work as an artist and teacher lies in the area of sculpture, notably stone carving, working in marble, granite and limestone.
 His current work deals with issues surrounding world hunger and he has traveled to Honduras, South Africa, and Morocco in an effort to create an art of public service within the global community.
 He exhibits his sculpture and paintings in several venues.
 His work is represented by the Pepper Gallery in Boston.